 Go to the slide where you want to embed a web page.

-On your slide, select the sample link in the box to the right of https://, and type or paste the link of the web page you want to insert.
+On your slide, under Please enter the URL below, select the sample link in the box to the right of https://, and type or paste the link of the web page you want to insert.

 In the lower-right corner of the Web Viewer frame, click Preview to verify that the page you want to insert appears correctly.